w3bdesign/wp-algolia-woo-indexer/README.md

 Note that this plugin is designed for developers developing headless Ecommerce solutions.

+## Important notice: This plugin will NOT submit products without a category.

 ## Basic Features

 * Manually or automatically submit WooCommerce products to Algolia